OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 ---
 summary: The Firebase Cloud Messaging plugin allows you to send normal and silent notifications to your mobile app users.
-tags: article-page; runtime-mobile; support-application_development; support-Mobile_Apps; support-Mobile_Apps-featured
+tags:
 locale: en-us
 guid: 22d6edad-3a83-44f8-abbf-81e0b2d02041
 app_type: mobile apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=4352%3A160&mode=design&t=OmSDtxS14Ggp4J6f-1
 platform-version: odc
 ---
-# Firebase Cloud Messaging Plugin
+# Firebase Cloud Messaging plugin

 The Firebase Cloud Messaging plugin lets you set a notification experience that starts the Firebase cross-platform messaging solution.
 This plugin lets you send normal and silent notifications to your mobile app users.
 Normal notifications can include customizable actions and sounds.

 <div class="info" markdown="1">

-You can download the Firebase Cloud Messaging Plugin from [Forge](https://www.outsystems.com/forge/).
+You can install the Firebase Cloud Messaging Plugin from the Forge in ODC Portal.

 </div>